MARINE STRATEGY MONITORING - PHYSICAL LOSS

 Data quality

-The physical loss indicator is simple and easy to interpret, yet reliable and solid.
-It adequately summarizes the trend of physical loss across the national territory (thanks to spatial coverage) and presents a temporal data collection frequency that, starting from the next population, will allow trend detection.
-The baseline data for the entire national territory are reliable, as they come from official sources and provide good spatial coverage.
-The calculation methodology, derived from the application of European standards and validated at the scientific level, is repeatable over time and space.
-However, it has limitations as there are currently no evaluation criteria available, and the diversity in shapes and sizes of the reference geographical areas (MRU), defined within the European Community, makes comparisons between different MRUs difficult.
-Finally, the possible underestimation of physical loss calculated by habitat type should be considered, as the EUSeaMap data are lacking in correspondence with port infrastructures.
+The physical loss indicator is a simple and easy to interpret indicator, and at the same time reliable and solid.
+It adequately summarizes the trend of physical loss throughout the national territory (thanks to spatial coverage) and presents a temporal frequency of data collection.
+The basic data for the entire national territory are reliable, as they come from official national and EU sources and allow good spatial coverage.
+The calculation methodology, resulting from the application of European standards and also validated at a scientific level, is repeatable in time and space.

 Status